Peter Jason: Personal life

+Death

 Jason died of cancer at his home in West Hollywood, California on February 20, 2025, at the age of 80.
 After his death, Billy Zane wrote that "my dear, dear friend, the brightest light, most generous soul and gregarious of men, the supremely talented and kind Peter Jason has left the set," while frequent collaborator John Carpenter stated that Jason was "one of the great character actors in cinema," adding that he was "a dear friend and I'll miss him terribly."
 Ed Asner's son Matthew noted that Jason was his father's "best friend," as well as "one of the sweetest people on the planet."
-Jason is survived by his wife Eileen Rosaly and children from previous relationships Robin Goldwasser and Michael Andrew van Ameringen.